Botanical Name: Monstera deliciosa

 Soil: Mix 1 part peat moss-based mix and 1 part sand or perlite for good drainage.

-Fertilizer: Feed every 2 weeks spring through fall with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with a balanced liquid or water-soluble fertilizer diluted by half.
 Feed monthly in winter.

 Propagation: Take growing tip cuttings of a mature plant in spring and insert them into moist peat moss based potting mix.